allebone/help.omni.af.mil/docs/PEX/Training.md

 Follow these steps when a guest shows up to work with your unit and you want their ARMS data to show up in your PEX database and/or you want to export their training data to ARMS.
 These steps do not apply for transferring AFTO 781 data.

-NOTE: Obtain an ARMS External Account in order to access each ARMS database that stores data for a guest flier.
+!!!
+NOTE Obtain an ARMS External Account in order to access each ARMS database that stores data for a guest flier.

 1. Log into PEX as an administrator.